Shaina-Sarika/Ginger-Up/README.md

   - MongoDB: To store and manage recipe data and user information.

 - **Frontend:**
-  - HTML, CSS, and JavaScript: For creating the user interface and interactivity.
+  - HTML, CSS, Bootstrap and JavaScript: For creating the user interface and interactivity.

 ## Getting Started